Who am I? — part 4

 It surely does not leave much space for our separative egos...

 When we take the gods as divine personifications of fundamental psychological powers and processes, the interpretation of the story is not difficult: Agni, the basic human drive and aspiration, Vayu, the cleaning force of the pure heart, and Indra, the Lord of the mind, are great godheads, no doubt, but by themselves they have neither power nor value.
 In fact by themselves they could not even exist.
-What makes them gods -- and it is this that distinguishes the Devas, from the Asuras -- is that they acknowledge that there is a true Divine beyond them, an Absolute of which they only represent one of its infinite aspects.
-As Uma, the first dawn of pure discernment, in this story has to remind them, there is indeed a "secret ingredient", an Absolute that makes them what they are and that, at the same time, infinitely and eternally surpasses them.
+What makes them gods — and it is this that distinguishes the Devas from the Asuras — is that they acknowledge that there is a true Divine beyond them, an Absolute of which they only represent one of its infinite aspects.
+As Uma, the Mother of all life, in this story has to remind them, there is indeed a "secret ingredient", an Absolute that makes them what they are and that, at the same time, infinitely and eternally surpasses them.
 That secret One is Brahman, at once the ineffable Transcendence, the all-comprehensive Cosmos, and the ultimate individual Presence.
 There is nothing beyond Him, nothing outside of Her, nothing too small for It.
 This lesson in humility is perhaps the one lesson modern man is most urgently in need of.
-[REF to Shimla?]

 The idea that in the end, absolutely everything is happening only in God's mind can be rather mind-boggling.
 What happens if you try to remain absolutely silent and let this idea penetrate your entire being?

 Some people find this hard to do, as they feel that God should have had better thoughts.
-We'll discuss some possible answers to this issue in the chapter on pain and suffering [INTERNAL REF].
+We'll discuss some possible answers to this issue in the chapter on pain and suffering .

 We will now first have a more detailed and in-depth look at "The Self and the structure of the personality".